JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

 !!! note
     For legacy reasons it is possible to load a package without a project file or UUID from the REPL or the top-level of a script.
-It is not possible, however, to load a package with a project file or UUID from a project with them.
+It is not possible, however, to load a package without a project file or UUID from a project with them.
 Once you've loaded from a project file, everything needs a project file and UUID.

 **Application:** a project which provides standalone functionality not intended